random689/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** CopyCommand handles the copying
     * Pros: Easy to implement.
-    * Cons: May violate some coding principles
+    * Cons: Will not be able to copy across tables.

 * **Alternative 2:** Model handles the copying
     * Pros: Easier to maintain and will work like the other commands